awilliams-atx/faceplace/README.md

 I am  excited to continue working on this project's development.
 Some craved features include...

-#### Photos / Photo albums

-In the future, users will be able to upload a photo instead of or along with a body of text in a post.
-Photo URLs will all be stored in a photos table and a join table `photo_albums` will store data relating photos to their owners and their containing albums.
-The photos themselves will be stored in AWS S3 buckets to ensure scalability.

 #### Reactions

-In the future, users will be able to record their reactions via simple icons including the classic "like" thumbs-up, "love", "anry", "sad", "wow", and "laugh".
+In the future, users will be able to record their reactions via simple icons including the classic "like" thumbs-up, "love", "angry", "sad", "wow", and "laugh".

 #### Private messages

 In the future, users will be able to share private messages.
 The messages table will allow for both text and image content.

 **Bonus**: Multi-user chatrooms.

+#### Photo albums

+In the future, a table `albums` will act as a join table between users and collections of uploaded images.

+#### Photo comments

+In the future, users will be able to record their comments on individual photos.
+Comments are already set up as polymorphic, so these comments will reside in the same `comments` table as post comments.

 #### Unwatching a post